 Sidari.
 A small settlement in the northern part of the island of Corfu.
-Popular with tourist as a resort area.
+Popular with tourists as a resort area.

 Theatre of Dionysus.
 Ancient theatre performance space which could seat around 15,000 people.
 Built in 6th century BC and located under Acropolis in Athens.

 Palace of the Grand Master of the Knights of Rhodes.
-The palace, known as Kastello, dating back from 14th century and renovated in 1940.
+The palace, known as Kastello, dates back from the 14th century and was renovated in 1940.
 Located on the island of Rhodes.

 Porto Katsiki.
-Scenic, blue water beach under steep cliffs in the island of Lefkada in Ionian Sea.
+Scenic, blue water beach under steep cliffs on the island of Lefkada in the Ionian Sea.